CLASSES AND CURRICULUM

 Conductive Education is a holistic approach encompassing all aspects of a child’s learning including emotional and academic development, as well as physical development.
 The aim of Conductive Education is to enable children with motor disabilities to learn to become as active and independent in their lives as possible.

-Conductive Education has 2 Conductor Teachers; Kata Molnar and Michelle Rutherford.
-Fiona Pattison is Trainee Conductor within the provision.
+Conductive Education has 2 Conductor Teachers; Kata Molnar and Natalie Fitzpatrick and two trained conductors Fiona Pattison and Michelle Rutherford.
 The Conductive Team work to provide Conductive Education for pupils in EYFS, Key Stage 1,Key Stage 2 and Key Stage 3.

 This group currently comprises of 19 pupils.
 We aim to expand this provision as appropriate when new children enter the school.
 We also provide CE sessions weekly for pupils from Key Stage 4 and Key Stage 5 to support improvement in mobility.